chazzka/clanekforest/clanek.md

 Let *x* be regular observations and *y* false positive regular observations marked by Isolation Forest (batch_size 128, trees_count: 100, zbytek default), figure x shows that approx. 10% of observations are marked as anomalies.
 This is not unwanted behavior in the sense of outlier detection but is undesired in the sense of novelty detection, because the false positive marked data are regular observations which should not be omitted.

-One of the successful methods dealing with novelty detection is OneClass SVM algorithm (10.1162/089976601750264965).

 ### Isolation Forest
 Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")) is an outlier detection, semi-supervised ensemble algorithm.